antonw-88/GICSP/intro-stage/intro-stage-1-CISA.md

 #210W-07, ICS cybersecurity vulnerabilities - Highlighting how many ICS vulnerabilities are somehow related to availability prioritization.
 #210W-08, ICS cybersecurity consequences - How failure of equipment, bad processes, people issues may lead to consequences.
 #210W-09, Attack methodologies in IT and ICS - Basic overview of the steps of how an attack occurs - some differences between how attacks against ICS and IT occur.
 #210W-10 and 210W-11, Mapping IT DoD to ICS 1&2 - basic overview of how to apply security measures common for IT, in OT environments.
 Purdue model intro.

 #Industrial Control System Cybersecurity Training(ICS300) - Similar to the modules, but with some additional concepts.
 The main difference is that the ICS300 is built around a number of labs.
 The labs are not advanced, but they provide an understanding of what types of tools that are relevant for someone working with securing the OT+IT side of ICS systems.

-Some topics that I found valuable:
+Some topics that I found valuable among the CISA material:
 #All ICS devices are not able to handle unexpected packets.
 This may lead to issues during scans.
 #When using tools, check how they can be used to minimize unnecessary network traffic.
 For example, disable NameResolution when running ARP("arp -a -i eth0 -n").
 #A line of PLC code is called a "Rung", and a full program execution a "Scan" and occur multiple times per second.